 Despite a wider increase of female participation in physical activity, involvement of females from ethnic minorities, particularly those from South Asian communities still remains consistently low (HEA, 2000; Gill et al, 2002; Fischbacher et al, 2004).

 In spite of the apparent lack of research examining the unique experiences and issues of race and sport as they pertain to South Asian communities, there is a consensus that those from ethnic minorities are disadvantaged and discriminated against in terms of participation and access into physical activity (Carrington and McDonald, 2001).
-Many people from ethnic minority groups, especially women, are reluctant to participate in physical activity in the West due to the fear that it will jeopardise their own cultural identity, their customs and their cultural heritage (Bloom, 2000 cited in Coakley, 2003).
+Many people from ethnic minority groups, especially women, are reluctant to participate in physical activity in the West due to the fear that it will jeopardize their own cultural identity, their customs and their cultural heritage (Bloom, 2000 cited in Coakley, 2003).

 The aim of this study therefore is to make a contribution that will help to shed light upon the real and lived experiences of South Asian females and their engagement with physical activity and upon the factors that are currently influencing the involvement of females from three South Asian communities in the UK, namely Pakistanis, Bangladeshis and Indians.

 Barriers to female participation in physical activity